 Arguably the most popular attraction for San Diego County during Christmas, Balboa Park’s December Nights is a fantastic two-day event that hundreds of thousands of people go to every year and that is great for the whole family.
 The day consists of food, music, Christmas cheer, and for four hours each day, all of the museums are free.
 That being said, make sure you plan out the event in advance so you can avoid crowds and have a good time.
-Here are all the details on what I did in 2015 and what you can see when you go to Balboa Nights.
+Here are all the details on what I did and what you can see when you go to Balboa Nights.

 - First Friday and Saturday of December but make sure to check their site for hours